okeeffed/developer-notes/manual/Linguistics/Elements-Of-Style.md

 ## Grammar

-### Infinitive

-A verb form that almost always begins with the word "to" and ends with a simple verb.

-Examples include "to walk", "to run", "to swim".

 ### Nouns

 A word to identify any of a class of people, places, things (common) or a particular name of one of these (proper).